huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

  I'm not sure whether this is code that should actually be supported.
  Even if it is, a verbose type annotation is a worthwhile price to pay to handle homogenous lists in Typescript's fairly buttoned-down type system.

-The previous example shows tuples used for variadic kinds.
-Let's look at objects used for named variadic kinds.
+The previous examples show tuples used for variadic kinds.
-Note that this is based on [a stage 2 ECMAScript proposal](https://github.com/sebmarkbage/ecmascript-rest-spread).
+Note that, if JavaScript supported named arguments, then objects could also be expected to be spread into function calls, and Typescript would also need variadic object kinds.
+Currently [a stage 2 ECMAScript proposal](https://github.com/sebmarkbage/ecmascript-rest-spread) supports object spreading, but only within object destructuring contexts.
+Here is an example:
 In Javascript:

 ```js